 Feed in Chatter tab

-Another way to search in Chatter using Topic, it will show all post or comment tagged with a topic, even from people you are not following, or group you are not a member of.
+Another way to search in Chatter by using Topic, it will show all post or comment tagged with the topic, even from people you are not following, or group you are not a member of.
 You also can follow the topic, so when someone use that topic, it will appear in your feed.

-Reference: Global Search Result on Custom Object
+- Global Search Result on Custom Object